 Functional limit theorems with C. H. Lo and C. Wallace

-The convex hull of a planar random walk: perimeter and diameter, with A. R. Wade
+The convex hull of a planar random walk: perimeter, diameter and shape, with A. R. Wade

 Master’s Project – Properties of Random Graphs

 The Research Students’ Conference came to Durham in 2017, it was a fabulous week with students from across the country sharing their work and meeting other students in a relaxed atmosphere.
 Please click on the following links for more information.
 RSC Webpage, RSC 2017 booklet, RSC 2018 – Sheffield.